uwcse440/web-cse440-wi18/_assignments/assignment2/index.md

 ## 2c: Design Research Check-In

 Due: {{ page.due_project_2c }}

-The goal of this milestone is to begin your design research, reflect on what you observe and learn, then update your plans for additional design research.

 Complete design research with at least one participant prior to this check-in.
 You hopefully learned something about the needs of people who might use your design,